holochain-open-dev/holochain-client-csharp/README.md

 #### NuGet Package & Unity Asset

-Once we crack this nuget we can get it packaged up onto the .NET NuGet Package store as well as create a Unity Asset making it easier for other .NET & Unity devs to get involved with Holochain and get building hApps...
+We plan to get it packaged up onto the .NET NuGet Package store as well as create a Unity Asset making it easier for other .NET & Unity devs to get involved with Holochain and get building hApps...

 #### .NET HDK Low Code Generator